18 Detroit Nicknames From Past to Present

 Arsenal of Democracy

-During World War II, Detroit contributed heavily to the Allied power's success.
-The city came together to handle the production of weapons, vehicles of war, and other necessary battle equipment that was used overseas.
+During World War II, Detroit contributed heavily to the Allied powers' success.
+The city's factories shifted from car production to manufacturing weapons, military vehicles, and other battle equipment that was shipped overseas.
+Detroit and the surrounding region accounted for roughly 30% of US war material production during the conflict.

 James R. Martin/Shutterstock.com